Revolutionary Advancements in Sensor Technology! A Quantum Leap Forward. - YANoticias

 2. **Wide Frequency Range**: Designed to operate effectively across a frequency range from 100 MHz to 10 GHz, this sensor can adapt to various operational requirements, making it versatile for diverse applications.

-3. **Advanced Quantum Techniques**: Utilizing principles such as squeezed light and advanced photonic circuits, the sensor exemplifies a fusion of quantum mechanics and practical engineering, setting a new standard in sensor technology.
+3. **Advanced Quantum Techniques**: Utilising principles such as squeezed light and advanced photonic circuits, the sensor exemplifies a fusion of quantum mechanics and practical engineering, setting a new standard in sensor technology.

 ### Applications and Use Cases